USEPA/e-manifest/README.md

                -Invoice Services, the ability for industry systems to download invoices and invoice history information via APIs (GET only).
 12/4/18 release.
                -Electronic Signature Information element (electronicSignatureInfo) will be changed to an array instead of an object.
 12/4/18 release.
               User Interface updates
-               - Quick Sign functionality for Generators, Transporters, and certain receiving facility users that receive manifests.
-Please note, receiving facilities will still need to sign the completed manifests to place the manifests on their invoices.
+               - Quick Sign functionality for generators, transporters, and initial signatures by the receiving facility, when receiving facilities sign to acknowledge receipt of a hazardous waste shipment from the transporter.
+EPA continues to require CROMERR-compliant electronic signatures for receiving facilities submitting a final manifest and any user submitting post-receipt corrections to manifests in e-Manifest.

     -    Upcoming functionality and release ETA:
              Bulk Signatures 2.0 will allow sites to sign more than 50 manifests at a time and offer more stability in the connection with CDX, in progress full implementation planned for 1/8/21 release.